 I gave up on that attempt.
 Next I called that bastion of Canadian coffee, Tim Hortons.
 If anybody is going to know how to store coffee long term it’s gotta be Tim Hortons.
 I changed my approach because the other girl thought I was insane.

 Me: Hi.
-I’m a writer and I’m doing a piece on coffee prices going up and how to store coffee long term.
+I’m a writer and I’m doing a piece on how to store coffee long term.

 Tim’s Rep (a woman): How can I help?